 however, until our Congress instructs the FCC to do so.
 In the meantime, if you are caught up in a private agreement, you

-might do well to look into some of the applications for ham radio that do not require high profile antenna structures.
-An
+might do well to consider some of the applications for ham radio that do not require high profile antenna structures.
+An HF

 In FCC GN Docket No. 12-91 Uses and Capabilities of Amateur Radio Service Communications in Emergencies and Disaster Relief: Report to Congress Pursuant to Section 6414 of the Middle Class Tax Relief and Job Creation Act of 2012, Adopted August 16, 2012,